cornerfarmer/LightBulb/docs/examples/backpropagation_xor.md

 ```cpp
 simpleGradientDescentOptions.momentum = 0;
 ```
-Or maybe you want to try a completly different gradient descent algorithm like ResilientLearningRate:
+Or maybe you want to try a completely different gradient descent algorithm like ResilientLearningRate:
 ```cpp
 ResilientLearningRateOptions resilientLearningRateOptions;
 ResilientLearningRate* resilientLearningRate = new ResilientLearningRate(resilientLearningRateOptions);